Lmoore45/Grazing_Microbiome_2025/README.md

 ### 7.0 – Partial Least Squares (PLS)
 Similar to sPLS but using all features (no sparsity constraint).
 Also requires:
 - `6.0_VIP.R` – Shared VIP function used in both sPLS and PLS scripts.
+- Note: This analysis originally used precise goegraphic coordinates, but the version shared here substitues county-level centroids to protect rancher privacy.
+As a result, minor differences may appear in spatially influenced model outputs, though overall patterns remain consisten.

 ---